se2p/perfumator/README.md

-# perfumator-java
+# Perfumator for Java

-Repository for the Perfumator for Java project.
-Simple command line application to detect code perfumes.
+Repository for the "Perfumator" project for Java.
+A simple command line application to detect certain code perfumes in Java source code.